-Unless required for PSRB reasons assessments should be criterion-referenced, allowing them to be aligned with both the learning outcomes of the module as well the conceptual equivalents used at Queen's.
+Unless required for PSRB reasons, assessments should be criterion-referenced, allowing them to align with both the module's learning outcomes and the conceptual equivalents used at Queen's.
 This means that students are assessed against clear outcomes and not against each other (norm-referenced).